What is a Social Media Influencer?

 - Bloggers and content creators

 The bulk of influential marketing today is based on social media, thanks to micro-influencers and bloggers.
 Industry experts and opinion leaders, such as journalists, can also be considered influencers and take an important position in promoting brands.
 There are more celebrities.
-They were the original influencers, which still play a role, but their importance as influencer is gradually diminishing.
+What is a social media influencer good for compared to celebrities?
+Celebrities were the original influencers, which still play a role, but their importance as influencer is gradually diminishing.
 So answering on the question what is a social media influencer we need to understand that there are different types.
 Lets talk more about them.

 Bloggers and influencers of social media (mostly micro-influencers) maintain the most authentic and active relationship with their subscribers.
-Brands now recognize this and encourage it in every way possible.
+Brands now recognize this and encourage it in every way possible what is a social media influencer good for.

 Influencer Marketing grew up supporting celebrities.
 Recently, it has been observed that the company’s sales are growing when a famous person promotes or supports their product.
 There are many examples where companies, especially high-end brands, have used celebrities as influencers.

-The problem of most brands is that despite the large number of celebrities ready to participate in promotion campaigns, their services are not cheap.
+The problem of most brands is that despite the large number of celebrities ready to participate in promotion campaigns, their services are not cheap what is a social media influencer good for looking at their promotion prices.
 The only exception will be if the firm produces a product that the celebrity already loves and uses.
 In this case, this well-known personality may well be willing to use his influence to say how good he/she thinks the product is.
 I am sure that many producers of musical instruments benefit from the fact that musicians choose their products.

 One of the problems of using celebrities as influencers is the lack of trust in them by the target audience of the product.
 For example, Justin Bieber can influence the decision to buy acne cream for teenagers, but not about buying a house in the village for retirees.